Toloka/docs-tolokers/en/common/uhrs-faq.md

 {% endcut %}

-{% cut "I didn't receive the payment for the task.
-Why?" %}

-Task reward should be received in 24 hours.
-If you face any difficulties with rewards please contact our [support service](troubleshooting/support.md#contact).

-{% endcut %}

 {% cut "My tasks are different in cost from my friend's tasks." %}

 As a matter of fact, the rate may differ.
 The final price depends on Toloker's skills, region and task size.
 All this information you can see in the author's task card by clicking on question mark symbol below the task reward.